 Tru Wilson,Transgender Advocate, 14 year old student

-We would like to thank the Canadian Bar Association, BC Branch Children’s Law Section for their collaboration on this year’s event.
+We would like to thank the Canadian Bar Association, BC Branch Children’s Law Section for their collaboration on the 2017 event.